On This Page

 Psychotherapy is defined as “an intense client-therapist relationship which often involves the examination of deeply emotional experiences, destructive behaviour patterns and serious mental health issues.”
 (Health Professions Regulatory Advisory Council, 2006).

-What is the component of psychotherapy that is considered a controlled act?
+What is the controlled act component of psychotherapy?

-The controlled act is the component of psychotherapy considered to be the highest risk to the client.
+The controlled act is the component of psychotherapy considered to be the highest risk to the patient.
 It does not include all psychotherapy practices and is not defined by a technique.
-The Regulated Health Professions Act, 1991 (RHPA) restricts the controlled act component of psychotherapy to certain regulated professions, including nursing.

 “Treating, by means of psychotherapy technique, delivered through a therapeutic relationship, an individual’s serious disorder of thought, cognition, mood, emotional regulation, perception or memory that may seriously impair the individual’s judgment, insight, behaviour, communication or social functioning.”